chhaylatte/StraitJacket/README.md

 ```

 ## Cartography
 Cartography shares some ideas with StraitJacket such as the `ConstraintGroup` and creating many constraints at once.
 I didn't like how the constrain function works though.
-I was allowed only 10 items but I needed 11 items for this exmaple.
+I was allowed only 10 items but I needed 11 items for this example.
 This forced me to make 2 constrain calls.
 Also if I wanted to change what items were to be constrained, I had to edit two lists.
 This was kind of weird to have to do.

 The DSL itself was very straigtforward.
-I didn't have to guess how something works.
-It worked how I expected.
+I didn't have to figure out how something works.
+It worked how I expected it.
 I had the problem with putting invalid values crashing though, which I did intentionally.
 Something like ```view.top == otherView.right```.
 No matter what I did I could never get the `distribute(vertically:)` function to work.
 It just messes up my layout.

 I didn't like how the DSL is so drastically different.
 It mixes operators with things that look like function calls.
 It's nitpicky, but that bothered me.

 I was very curious how Cartography was implemented.
 I checked their code and could not understand a single thing...